Derrick Van Veghten House

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Washington’s Route from Princeton (approx. 0.4 miles away); War Memorial (approx. 1.1 miles away); Continental Army Encampment (approx. 1.2 miles away); Washington’s Route from Princeton to Morristown (approx. 1.2 miles away); World War I Memorial (approx. 1.2 miles away); American Revolution Army Encampent (approx. 1.3 miles away); Somerset Hotel (approx. 1.3 miles away); National Guard Armory (approx. 1.3 miles away).

 Also see . . .
 The Somerset County Historical Society.
 (Submitted on October 20, 2012, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on August 13, 2016.
-This page originally submitted on October 17, 2012, by Thomas R. D'Amico of Somerville, New Jersey.
-This page has been viewed 461 times since then.
+It was originally submitted on October 17, 2012, by Thomas R. D'Amico of Somerville, New Jersey.
+This page has been viewed 537 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on October 17, 2012, by Thomas R. D'Amico of Somerville, New Jersey. • Bill Pfingsten was the editor who published this page.